MohamudMussa/ims-demo/README.md

 into the *ims-demo/target* and then type the following **"java -jar mussa-ims-1.0.1-jar-with-dependencies.jar**

-5. You can now use the programme via the command line.
+5. You can now use the program via the command line.

 ## Testing